italobusi/actn-wdm-pluggable-modelling/draft-poidt-ccamp-actn-wdm-pluggable-modelling.md

 ~~~~
 {: #figure-optical-pluggable-manifest-usage-2 title="Coherent Pluggable Manifest Usage 2"}

-The operator of this network has already purchased coherent pluggables from Vendor-X, which can support the following two operational-modes.
+Let's assume that the operator of this network has already purchased coherent pluggables from Vendor-X, which can support the following two operational-modes.
 Note that the detail information of these operational-modes including all optical and photonic attributes are already uploaded to "Coherent Pluggable Manifest" by Vendor-X and OIF.

 - [organization-id, operational-mode] = [OIF, 0x3E]
 - [organization-id, operational-mode] = [Vendor-X, 0x22]